-However, before submitting an EVUS application, Chinese citizens are first required to obtain a US B1/B2 tourist visa, which involves applying in person from a US Embassy or Consulate.
+However, before submitting an EVUS application, Chinese citizens are first required to obtain a United States B1/B2 tourist visa, which involves applying in person from a U.S. embassy or consulate.
 Read on to learn about the steps you should take to ensure you can successfully enter the United States.

 All Chinese citizens require a visa in order to stay in the United States, as well as an EVUS (Electronic Visa Update System) travel authorization, which grants permission to travel to the United States.